Hiring at Hotjar: How constant optimization results in a genius hiring process

 - Know your hiring preferences and refine them on the go;

-- Counterintuitive, yet critical hacks in the hiring process
+- There are counter-intuitive, yet critical hacks in the hiring process;

 - Get beyond what candidates tell you;

-- The two key values of an ideal candidate
+- And there are two key values of an ideal candidate.

 Useful links from the talk

-The interview (You can click each header to tweet it)
+The interview (You can click each header to tweet the quote!)

-This interview with David Darmanin, CEO and founder at Hotjar, was conducted and condensed by Perry Oostdam and Hagi Trinh from Recruitee.
+This interview with David Darmanin, CEO and founder at Hotjar, is on hiring at Hotjar and was conducted and condensed by Perry Oostdam and Hagi Trinh from Recruitee.

 David Darmanin: Everyone has different challenges.
 And even in every company I’ve been involved, everyone has a completely different style, like you said.
 It’s quite interesting to share some of these stories.
 I think especially when you start growing, recruitment and people, like what we’re experiencing now, are the biggest challenge of all.